-1 Amazonita is located among the new row of restaurants and bars along Oxford Terrace (formerly The Strip), facing the Avon river with a tram track and cobblestoned street in front of it.
+3 Amazonita is located next to Chiwahwah alongside all the restaurants and bars along Oxford Terrace (formerly The Strip), facing the Avon river with a tram track and cobblestoned street in front of it.

 Amazonita’s decor was designed by a New Zealander and its inspiration is taken from th Amazon with a touch of the Med (go figure!), but you’ll sit under hanging green foliage and I just love the artwork on the ceiling which is carried through to the menu.
 They also have a mighty fine cocktail list.

 I tried the beef cheek and cream sauce parpadelle pasta, but the Portuguese seafood stew comes with squid rings and baby octopus and mussels in a tomato sauce with chorizo and bread and was deemed very delicious – and lighter than my meal if you’re not after a big one.

 4 Twenty Seven Steps is on New Regent Street, which was closed off for a while after the earthquakes, but the little colourful street of wooden buildings are alive again with restaurants, bars and boutique shops and the tram line runs through here too.
 It is very near the still broken and fenced-off Christchurch cathedral.